-It is strictly forbidden to fly over the public at a height below 250m (immediate elimination from the competition), even when the flight box technically extends over that area (no fly zone).
-If in conflict with local legal requirements, flying over the public is forbidden at any altitude.
+It is strictly forbidden to fly over the public at any height (immediate elimination from the competition), even when the flight box technically extends over that area (no fly zone).

 4.8 Emergency Stop Signal

 In case of emergency, the flight box can be closed.